 “Tagai mi’g at least 30 minutos mo-estorya ko diin ko mataw, kinsay ginikanan nako, asa ko nagskwela, unsy nahumanan nako, asa ko nagtrabaho—pribado ba o publiko,” said Evasco.

 According to Evasco, he would join the forum if its organizers will accept his proposal to change the mechanics and extend the time for him to introduce himself from three minutes to 30 minutes.

-Evasco appealed for the Bohol Chamber of Commerce and Industry (BBCI) which organized the series of fora for gubernatorial and congressional candidates to focus on personal background in addition to the presentation of programs and platforms.
+Evasco after turning down the invitation of the Bohol Chamber of Commerce and Industry (BBCI) which organized the series of fora for gubernatorial and congressional candidates, told the group that it focus on personal background in addition to the presentation of programs and platforms.

 “I will make it clear that what they are asking, what they would want to know is one half only of what should have been known by the people.
 Dapat makahibaw sila kinsa ang mga nagpresentar ana [programs],” he said.